Learn about how Tap+ works.

 These are:

 - The transaction state.
 This state describes which step of the payment flow a transaction has reached at a given point in time.
+Learn more about states.

 - The gateway token ID.
 This token is generated and maintained by PXP and allows you to process recurring transactions or transactions using stored card details, without needing to provide full card details.

 - The provider response.
 This object contains raw data received directly from the provider, such as the Payment Account Reference (PAR).
+Learn more about the provider response.

 The following table describes the possible states that a transaction can go through.